Cyclida: Affinities

 There is considerable debate about the placement of cycloids within the Arthropoda.
 While they are generally considered to be crustaceans of some kind, doubts have been expressed about the homology of cycloids' respiratory structures with those of other crustaceans, and parallels drawn instead with chelicerates.
 However, other workers have interpreted the gills as similar to those of crustaceans, and the possession of two pairs of antennae is considered characteristic for many groups of crustaceans.

 The first description of a cycloid was in the 1836 treatise Illustrations of the Geology of Yorkshire by John Phillips, where Phillips described "Agnostus ? radialis" among the trilobites, with the text "ribs radiating, with acute puncta; abdomen mucronate".
 In 1838, Hermann von Meyer described a species of trilobite, albeit in the genus Limulus, and later transferred it to a new genus, Halicyne, recognising that it was something different.
 In 1841, Laurent-Guillaume de Koninck transferred Phillips' species to a new genus, Cyclus, away from the trilobites, although he later described a second species of Cyclus which was later recognised as the hypostome of a trilobite.
-Cycloids were later considered to be members of the Xiphosura, true crabs, and branchiurans.
+Cycloids were later considered to be members of the Xiphosura, Brachyura, and branchiurans.

 In an unpublished dissertation, Neil D. L. Clark proposed in 1989 that cycloids were copepods.
 In 1997, Frederick Schram and his co-authors classified them as the sister group to copepods, within the Maxillopoda.
 In 2008, Jerzy Dzik placed them as an order within the maxillopod suborder Branchiura, which previously contained only the modern fish lice, however, later studies have rejected this placement, due to the similarities between the two groups only being superficial.
 A 2020 study based on well preserved remains of Americlidae from the Carboniferous of Britain found that Cyclida had the greatest affinities with Copepoda and Malacostraca, and likely represented an independent branch of the Multicrustacea.

 Ecology

 While most cyclidans are known from marine environments, a handful are known to have inhabited freshwater environments.
 Many marine species occupied reef habitats, while other are known to have lived in deep marine settings.
 The anterior chelae like appendages are suggested to have been used for grasping and manipulating food items.
 Cyclidans are suggested to have had a similar ecology to modern crabs, including as detritivores, scavengers, predators and consumers of plant matter.
 A parasitic mode of life has sometimes been suggested for cyclidans, but this has been considered unlikely due to their large size and well calcified skeletons.

+Most fossils are found in a solitary context or small groups, but one had as many as fifty individuals, perhaps gathering to moult.